 Prior to installation of the refrigeration chassis, the fan should be checked for proper installation and operation.
 The fan is located behind the control panel, above the chassis and is held in place on the fan deck by two sheet metal straps that fasten together at the bottom of the fan housing with a machine screw.
 The fan should be held rigidly by the straps and should be positioned to the rear of the cabinet, between the flanges on the fan deck.
-The strap screw should be tightened fully so that the upper and lower straps make contact.
-The straps will have no slack when the fan is correctly installed.
+The strap screw should be tightened fully so that the fan assembly will have no slack when the fan is correctly installed.